How to tell if a bone is fractured or bruised

 Broken bones are most common in the upper and lower extremities (limbs).
 The upper extremities include the arms, elbows, wrists and fingers and the lower extremities include the legs, knees, ankles and feet.
 Tendon and ligament injuries (sprains and strains) can occur in these areas as well, but do not occur as frequently in children.

-If your child has an extremity injury, there are a few ways to determine if your child needs to be seen immediately or if it can wait until later.
+If your child has an extremity injury, there are a few ways to determine if they need to be seen immediately or if it can wait until later.
 Some symptoms may seem obvious; others may not.
 The general signs of a fracture are:

 - Swelling with tenderness over the area involved